 Agarikon Benefits: Antibacterial and Antiviral Support

-Some scientists are closely studying the results of ongoing clinical trials of Agarikon benefits and Agarikon’s antiviral properties.
+Some scientists are closely studying the results of ongoing clinical trials of Agarikon benefits and Agarikon extract’s antiviral properties.
 Says mycologist Paul Stamets, “If Agarikon’s antivirals prove to be effective in clinical trials, … we should save our old growth forests as a matter of national defense.”

 Immune Support Kits Containing Agarikon

-Linden Botanicals ShieldsUp Immune Support Kits are a proprietary collection of herbal extracts, including Agarikon mushroom, Cistus incanus, Phyllanthus niruri, Rosa rugosa (Rose Hips), and Torilis japonica (Japanese Hedge Parsley).
+We sell Agarikon mushroom extract in 20g, 50g, and 100g sizes.
+We also sell it as one of six powerful herbs in our ShieldsUp Immune Support Kits.
+ShieldsUp kits are a proprietary collection of herbal extracts, including Agarikon mushroom, Cistus incanus, Phyllanthus niruri, Rosa rugosa (Rose Hips), and Torilis japonica (Japanese Hedge Parsley).